llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 Even close families can have different habits, opinions, and expectations.
 Living with parents or relatives sometimes creates misunderstandings about finances, chores, parenting, or household decisions.

-Having separate space can reduce daily tension and help maintain healthier boundaries between families.
+Having your own space can reduce daily tension and help maintain healthier boundaries between families.

 Creating Your Own Family Culture

 Living independently also allows couples to create their own routines and traditions.
-Simple things like how weekends are spent, how holidays are celebrated, or how responsibilities are shared slowly become part of the couple’s own identity as a family.
+Simple things like how weekends are spent, how holidays are celebrated, or how responsibilities are shared slowly become part of building their own family life together.

 Final Thoughts